 Use Subscriptions to Monetize an App

 Many of today’s businesses are adopting a subscription model.
 Think about how many different brands you are subscribed to.
 We bet it is a lot.
 Many apps are using subscriptions as an effective method of obtaining recurring revenue while keeping the download free.
 With that all being said, subscriptions can be a great way to monetize apps.
 You can always consider becoming a paid apps.

 Most subscription strategies involve a free trial period for the customer to use all or some of the features of the app for a period of time.
 Once it is over, the customer will need to pay the subscription fee to keep using the app.
 Many businesses love this model because it is easy to predict and keeps active users coming back.
 The catch though is that apps with this strategy require a lot of upfront and maintenance costs.
 You do not want your app to become stale that customers cancel their subscriptions.

 A subset of the subscription model is a freemium or premium version.
-A freemium model offers a free model to all users but contains limited features or may include ads compared to its premium version for purchase.
+A freemium app offers a free model to all users but contains limited features or may include ads compared to its premium version for purchase.
 Spotify and Tinder are great examples of this monetization strategy.
 If you are having trouble keeping customers paying a subscription fee, this may be the model for you.
 You still have the recurring revenue from more loyal customers paying for the premium version of your app, but you do not lose out on the number of active users.